lsst-dm/dm_dev_guide/work/jira-agile.rst

 =====

 The JIRA “team” field is used to define financial and managerial responsibility for getting the work done.
-We recognise the following teams:
+We recognize the following teams:

 ================================== ==============================
 Team Name                          Responsible Manager